We just got out of court, and we have a big lesson for you if you’re a landlord or a property owner: Don’t manage crappy houses.

 If you do have a crappy house, get rid of it.
 Or, fix it up before tenants move in.

-Today, we’re sharing our court story as a cautionary tale and a learning experience for landlords, investors, property owners, and even other Tampa Bay property managers.
+Today, we’re sharing our court story as a cautionary tale and a learning experience for landlords, investors, property owners, and even other property management companies in Tampa.

 Following Eviction Procedures